AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/overview-cce.md

     <div>
    <a href="assets/DiscoveringFontswithCreativeCloud.pdf"><strong>Discovering Fonts with Creative Cloud (PDF)</strong></a>
     </div>
     <em>Finding the right font for a project can seem overwhelming at times.
-With a variety of Creative Cloud apps and services, finding the right font is now fun and inspiring</em>
+With various Creative Cloud apps and services, finding the right font is now fun and inspiring</em>
     <br>
   </td>
   <td>